citp/privacy-policy-historical/o/on/onl/onlinevideoconverter.com.md

-> *The following text is extracted and transformed from the onlinevideoconverter.com privacy policy that was archived on 2016-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160623233122id_/http%3A//www.onlinevideoconverter.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the onlinevideoconverter.com privacy policy that was archived on 2016-08-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160828085719id_/https%3A//www.onlinevideoconverter.com/privacy-policy) for the most accurate reproduction.*

-# Política de privacidad - OnlineVideoConverter.com
+# 개인정보보호 - OnlineVideoConverter.com

 ### 1\.
 Logging IP Addresses